dialpad/dialtone-legacy/docs/components/link.md

 <dialtone-usage>
 <template #do>

-- Navigating between destinations.
+- Use for navigating between destinations.
 </template>
 <template #dont>

-- Actions, instead use a [Button](button.md).
+- Use for actions, instead use a [Button](button.md).
 </template>
 </dialtone-usage>